 FCPT is an unincorporated open-ended real estate investment trust established on August 30, 2012, under the laws of the Province of Ontario pursuant to the Declaration of Trust.
 The Trust is a "mutual fund trust" as defined in the Tax Act but is not a "mutual fund" within the meaning of applicable Canadian securities legislation.
 The head office and registered office of the Trust is located at 163 Cartwright Avenue Toronto, Ontario M6A 1V5.
-The Trust is listed on the TSXV under the symbol: FCD.UN.
+Prior to March 10, 2022, the Trust was listed on the TSXV under the symbol: FCD.UN.
+Effective March 10, 2022, the Trust is listed on the TSX under the symbol: FCD.UN.
 FCPT is externally asset and property managed by FCRPI and FCPM, respectively.
 FCPT currently owns its properties directly or indirectly through FCPLP and its nominees.
 The Trust commenced activities on November 29, 2012, when it completed its acquisition of the Initial Portfolio.